 - 0 - Urgent improvement necessary

-* The rating represents the situation at the time of the inspection and may not be representative of overall, long-term food hygiene standards of the business.
+The rating represents the situation at the time of the inspection.
+It may not be representative of overall, long-term food hygiene standards of the business.

-The Food Standards Agency states how food hygiene inspections are done.
+The Food Standards Agency sets out how food hygiene inspections are done based on the Food Law code of practice.
 Businesses are assessed on: